 Since the City does not directly provide service the SVCSD will not be part of this MSR.
-SVCSD provides wastewater collection, treatment, disposal, and water recycling services for the City and other areas in the Sonoma Valley.
+SVCSD provides wastewater collection, treatment, disposal, and water recycling services for the City, the City's service area, and other areas in the Sonoma Valley.
 The SVCSD reclamation facility provides tertiary treatment for a permitted average dry-weather flow capacity of 3 MGD.
 The current average dry-weather flow of the SVCSD reclamation facility is 2.7 MGD, and the average winter peak flow is 22 MGD.